Rotating Cluster Credentials

 Rotating cluster credentials is a three-step process:

 When initiating the Start Credential Rotation phase, you explicitly specify the length of a 'delay period' before the Complete Credential Rotation phase is initiated automatically.
 The delay period enables you to update Kubernetes API clients (Step 2).
 During the delay period, both the legacy credentials and the new credentials provide secure communication to, from, and within the cluster.
-You can specify any length of time for the delay period, up to 14 days.
+The delay period you specify must be no less than 1 day, and no more than 90 days.
 You can manually initiate the Complete Credential Rotation phase before the end of the delay period, provided the new credentials are at least 24 hours old and you have successfully completed Step 2.

 Do not start Step 2 until the new root CAs, private keys, and certificates have been created.